 ZZ Top in their single “Legs” made ankle socks a hot 80s fashion item.

 When the shoes were first released, the only colors they came in were black or white.
-After becoming a popular 80s fashion accessory, more color variations were added such as pink, red, blue, & green.
+After becoming a popular 80s fashion accessory, more color variations were added such as pink, red, blue, and green.
 In their time, these shoes were sooooo coooool that no respectable wardrobe was complete without them.

 Converse Hightops (Chuck Taylors)